-Check all of the DMMs before your students enter the classroom and make sure you get enough spare fuses before class begins.
-In an emergency check to see if there is an extra fuse tucked inside the DMM itself.
-You'll have to take its back off to find out.
-There are both 200 mA and 10 A fuses.
-If a fuse is blown, replace it.
-There should be spare fuses in the room, and Sean has screwdrivers.
+Check all of the DMMs before your students enter the room.
+Spare DMMs are located in closet #8 (across from room 233).
 It is you responsibility to make sure that your students' equipment works.
 Nothing is more frustrating for students than trying to start a lab with equipment that does not work.

-If there is any bad, broken, or erratic equipment, use the problem report form located on any lab computer desktop to immediately notify the lab coordinator.
+If there is any bad, broken, or erratic equipment send, send a report to labhelp@physics.umn.edu.
 Be sure to include a complete description of the problem, and the room number.
-Make a note on the clipboard about it or on the blackboard to inform the next TA of the problem, and that a problem report form has already been submitted.
+If the problem isn't fixed immediately, make a note on the blackboard to inform the next TA of the problem, and that a problem report form has already been submitted.

-Remove any broken equipment from the front lab table immediately: students are less respectful towards equipment that they don't see working well.
+Remove any broken equipment from the student lab stations to the front lab table immediately: students are less respectful towards equipment that they don't see working well.